City Relocation Overview

 Cost of Living8/10

-This city sits in a middle affordability tier, median gross rent is about $1,361, median home value is about $277,800, and the larger metro scale usually supports a deeper job base and more amenities.
-See cheaper cities in Texas.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,235, median home value is about $235,000, and the larger metro scale usually supports a deeper job base and more amenities.
+See cheaper cities in TX.

 Climate7/10